HAVE A NON-COMPETE AGREEMENT VIOLATION ATTORNEY IN LOS ANGELES REVIEW YOUR DOCUMENTS

-While they are legal in many states, they are strictly prohibited in the state of California.
-If you have been forced into signing a non-compete agreement or believe you have been discriminated against for not signing a non-compete agreement, you have the right to pursue legal action.
+While they are legal in many states, California law strictly prohibits non-compete agreements.
+If an employer forced you into signing a or you believe you have been discriminated against for refusing, you have the right to pursue legal action.
 At Mann & Elias, our trusted Los Angeles employment lawyers are well-versed in handling dispute cases.

-A non-compete agreement is a contract between an employee and an employer, which is signed by an employee that results in them agreeing not to establish a competing business or work for a competitor after a period of time once the employment relationship ends.
-A non-compete agreement is essentially a contract that is to prevent competition with the employer.
+A non-compete agreement is a contract between an employee and an employer, signed by an employee who ends up agreeing not to establish a competing business or work for a competitor after some time once the employment relationship ends.
+A non-compete agreement is essentially a contract to prevent competition with the employer.

 - Upcoming projects

 WHAT IS THE PURPOSE OF A NON-COMPETE AGREEMENT?